the 2025 guide made by locals for

 If you're looking for a unique place in Transylvania then Turda Salt Mine should be on your list.
 The difference between salt mines and all other mines is that breathing salty air is good for your lungs.

-This is a good place for people with respiratory problems such as asthma and doctors often recommend ‘salt therapies’ aka sitting and breathing the air.
-There’s even evidence the Romans spent time in salt mines 2,000 years ago for the same reason!
+Turda Salt Mine is a great spot for those with respiratory issues like asthma, as doctors recommend salt therapy, breathing in the air, for its benefits.
+Even the Romans used salt mines 2,000 years ago for the same reason!

-Besides walking and sitting, Turda Salt Mine literally has an amusement park to keep people busy.
-You can ride an underground Ferris wheel or go on a boat ride on an underground lake.
+Plus, enjoy fun activities like an underground Ferris wheel or a boat ride on an underground lake.
 Wait... what?

 Turda Salt Mine is one of Transylvania's best attractions

-And Turda Salt Mine does a great job at that.
-I personally like to take mindful walks through its galleries and admire the beautiful patterns on the walls.
+The mine does a fantastic job of this.
+Personally, I enjoy taking mindful walks through its galleries, admiring the stunning patterns on the walls.
 It's easy to visit on a day trip from Cluj-Napoca or Sibiu.
 Entrance ticket costs 10 Euro / $11 and be sure to bring a jacket or something to keep you warm.

 6. Take a day trip to Rasnov Fortress

-Transylvania's beautiful Rasnov Fortress, built on a rocky hill, is a testament to the region's strategic significance and rich history.
-It was built in the 13th century by the Teutonic Knights, then owned mostly by the Saxons, who expanded and fortified it, especially around the 17th century.
-This impressive medieval fortress served as a vital defensive stronghold during a tumultuous era marked by conflicts between the Ottoman, Habsburg, and Hungarian empires.
+Transylvania's Rasnov Fortress, built on a rocky hill, is a testament to the region’s strategic importance and rich history.
+The Teutonic Knights built the fortress in the 13th century as a vital defensive stronghold during conflicts between the Ottoman, Habsburg, and Hungarian empires.

-Today, Rasnov Fortress stands as one of Transylvania's most iconic attractions, drawing visitors from around the world to marvel at its imposing walls, picturesque surroundings, and rich historical significance.
+Today, it’s one of Transylvania’s most iconic attractions, drawing visitors to admire its imposing walls, scenic surroundings, and historical significance.

 • Pro tip: If you're visiting Romania with kids, in the close proximity of Rasnov Fortress you can find Dino Park, which is an open-air museum with full-size and realistic dinosaurs.